Zennoon/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 number is greater than the src string length, it is reduced to the length.
 Then n bytes (characters) of src string are appended to dest string, and finally, the '\0' is added for reasons stated in the 0-strcat.c description.

+2-strncpy.c: Copies the first n bytes (characters (bc char is 1 byte)) of src into dest.
+Necessarily, dest has to be large enough to accept n bytes or else buffer overrun will occur.
+There are two cases:
+       1. n <= len(src): In this case, the first n bytes of dest are replaced with the first n bytes of src.
+The rest are left as is.

+       2. n > len(src): Here, the first len(src) characters are replaced with
+       src characters (except its '\0' character).
+Then, the rest (n - len(src)) bytes are replaced with '\0' characters

+In both cases, necessarily all n characters of dest are replaced, either with characters of src or '\0'.